ngs-docs/angus/mapping-variant-calling.md

 ```
 bwa mem -t 4 orf_coding.fasta ERR458493.qc.fq.gz  > ERR458493.sam
 ```
+Have a look at the [bwa options](http://bio-bwa.sourceforge.net/bwa.shtml) page.
+While we are running bwa with the default parameters here, your use case might require a change of parameters.
+NOTE: Always read the manual page for any tool before using and make sure the options you use are appropriate for your data.

 **What is the difference between Salmon and bwa mem?** In an earlier tutorial, we used Salmon "quasi-mapping" to generate counts for transcripts.
 Salmon uses exact matching of k-mers (sub-strings in reads) to approximate which read a transcipt